jrc00/aframe-vr-lightning-talk/README.md

 ![Doing it wrong](/GoPro-Kolor-2.jpg)
 ## Why
-* VR is awesome!
+* VR is freaking awesome!
-* WebGL is standard, powerful, but complex and difficult to learn.
+* WebGL is the standard, powerful, but complex and difficult to learn.
 * Making VR accessible to millions of exisiting web developers.